 Licensing

-Europe’s online gambling sector is highly regulated and online gambling companies possess licenses, sometimes many, each with its own compliance requirements, to operate and provide their services in a country.
+Europe’s online gambling sector is highly regulated.
+Online gambling companies obtain licenses—often multiple licenses, each with its own compliance requirements—to operate and provide services in European countries.

-In the past, European countries had either no regulations specifically for online gambling or only state monopolies were allowed to offer online gambling in those countries, but today the overwhelming majority of countries have adopted multi-license regimes which allow both private and publicly owned companies to obtain a license to offer online gambling in a country.
+In the past, European countries had either no regulations specifically for online gambling or only state monopolies were allowed to offer online gambling in those countries, but today the overwhelming majority of countries have adopted multi-license regimes which allow both private and publicly owned companies to obtain a license to operate in a country.

 Multi-licensing has now been adopted in 27 out of 31 European countries, with 23 countries having introduced full multi-licensing for all regulated online gambling products.
 This shift towards multi-licensing regimes has been positive and instrumental in establishing well-regulated and competitive online gambling markets which are attractive and provide choice to players.